Sustainable Urban Food Production

 Washington, DC 7/29/2020

-The benefits of Sustainable Urban Agriculture: short transportation, therefore less spoilage, fresh, organic and more nutritious.
-Urban gardens help to reduce the urban heat-island effect, plants are major sequesters of air-pollutants, and they also prevent stormwater runoffs the major source of water pollution.
-Gardens are therapeutic and it is not only for the elderly.
+The benefits of Sustainable Urban Agriculture are short transportation, therefore less spoilage, fresh, organic, and more nutritious.
+Urban gardens also help reduce the urban heat-island effect, plants are major sequesters of air pollutants, and they also prevent stormwater runoffs, the primary source of water pollution.
+Gardens are therapeutic, and it is not only for the elderly.

-The first and most important step is to creat a healthy soil.
-When the soil is healthy the plants will be healthy.
-To improve the soil quality, which in D.C is mostly clay, I use my own compost.
-I also grow compost crops to enhance the quality of the compost therefore the soil.
-For example, I grow corn and sunflowers to improve carbon and nitrogen in the compost.
-Nitrogen and Carbon are important for plant growth.
+The first and most crucial step is to create healthy soil.
+When the soil is healthy, the plants will be healthy.
+To improve the soil quality, which in D.C is mostly clay, I use my compost.
+I also grow compost crops to enhance the quality of the compost, therefore, the soil.
+For example, I grow sunflowers to improve Carbon in the compost.
+Nitrogen and Carbon are essential for plant growth.

 Beans or legumes fix nitrogen from the air into the soil that the plants can use as a natural fertilizer.

 Sunflower will provide support for the beans vine to climb on.

-Squash shades the ground, preventing weed growth and create a good, moist environment for the other sisters to thrive on.
+Squash shades the ground, preventing weed growth and create a good, moist environment for the other Plants to thrive on.